dentproject/docs.dent.dev/Installation/DENT Installation/DENTInstallation.md

 Type 123<ENTER> to STOP autoboot
 ```

-If the device is currently running a non-ONIE OS operating system, we need to trigger
+If the device is currently running a non-ONIE OS operating system, first trigger
-ONIE environment from U-boot.
+the ONIE environment from U-boot.
 U-Boot has a set of pre-defined environment variables,
-out of which the mostimportat one is `bootcmd` which is executed during every boot.
+out of which the most importat one is `bootcmd`.

-ONIE defines several variables, and more details about that can be found here.
-We can trigger ONIE from U-Boot by seting the `onie_boot_reason` environment variable to
+To trigger ONIE from U-Boot use the `onie_boot_reason` environment variable to
 `install` and run bootcmd afterward.

 ```